ShadowProgr/DFFOO-Macro/README.md

 A short clip of the script in action https://www.youtube.com/watch?v=Z-5tRLwCgYA

+## Changelog
+- 18/02/2018 Rewritten most parts of the code to be more clean.
+Added tooltips that informs you of the macro's process
+- 15/02/2018 Now macro continues when you rank up instead of stopping
+- 14/02/2018 Initial version

 ## FAQ
 **Q:** Why images?
 Why not a time based macro?